 String.Empty for no label and must be at most 240 characters.

 BusConfiguration busConfiguration = new BusConfiguration(); busConfiguration.UseTransport<MsmqTransport>() //Set the msmq message label to the current Message Id .ApplyLabelToMessages(headers => headers[NServiceBus.Headers.MessageId]);

 NServiceBus is designed in such a way that a user does not have to care about exception handling.
 All the heavy lifting is done by the framework via a two-level retries mechanism.

-From V4 onwards the configuration for this mechanism is implemented in the
+From version 4 onwards the configuration for this mechanism is implemented in the

 <configuration> <configSections> <section name="MsmqTransportConfig" type="NServiceBus.Config.MsmqTransportConfig , NServiceBus.Core" /> </configSections> <MsmqTransportConfig ErrorQueue="error" NumberOfWorkerThreads="1" MaxRetries="5"/> </configuration>